KieranPritchard/Rock-Paper-Scissors/ReadMe.md

 ## Licenses

-License can be found in the "doc" folder.
+License can be found in the root of the repository.